Types of Mice in the UK

 This representative of the rodent family is known to host the Dobrava virus.
 The disease can cause hemorrhagic fever with renal syndrome.
 Needless to say, if you spot a yellow-necked field mouse in your house, better get rid of it pretty fast.

 Wood mice can be found mainly in the British Isles.
 Their home of choice are woodlands and fields but are still are highly adaptable.
-Remember how we said that they are really smart?
 The wood mouse leaves things such as leaves and twigs in special parts of their territory for navigation.
-No other species, leaving humans out of the equation, is known to have habits such as this.
+No other mice species is known to have habits such as this.

-Again, like the yellow-necked field mouse, this type of rodent likes to dine mainly of fruit and plants.
+Again, like the yellow-necked field mouse, this type of mice likes to eat mainly of fruit and plants.
 They also have a soft spot for acorns, ash, sycamore seeds, fungi and some types of bugs.
-They tend to hide their bounty in birds nests and underground burrows for the colder months.
+Field mice tend to hide their bounty in birds nests and underground burrows for the colder months.

 This type of mouse can easily be classified as a pest because of its habit of storming into kitchens to look for something to nibble on.
 On the other hand, these little critters can actually be of some help, because they are known to eat harmful insects.
 Still, it’s never a good idea to have any type of mice running around your house, no matter their good intentions.